Linaro/website/_pages/projects.md

     sections:
       - format: text
         text_content:
+          text: Temporarily out of service.
+Please check back on Tuesday 10th August.
+      # - format: text
+      #   text_content:
-          text: These arm open source projects are only a subset of the leading edge Arm developments actively being worked on by Linaro, its member partners, and the open source community.
+      #     text: These arm open source projects are only a subset of the leading edge Arm
+      #       developments actively being worked on by Linaro, its member
+      #       partners, and the open source community.
-  - row: custom_include_row
+  # - row: custom_include_row
-    source: projects.html
+  #   source: projects.html
 ---